Staten Island Zoo: History

+From 1942 to 1966, Patricia O'Connor served as the chief animal caretaker at the zoo.
+She was reported to be "the only woman veterinarian in any zoo in the country."

+In 1949 the zoo boasted a collection of over 1,200 animals, a 400-seat auditorium, and greeted 500,000 visitors per year.
+The zoo was reported to be "spotless, modern, and odorless."

 The parking lot which was built in 1968 and was built on a plot of land across from the zoo on the corner of Clove Road and Martling Avenue, The property was originally the mansion of United States Civil War Colonel Richard Penn Smith who fought at the Battle of Gettysburg.
 The war hero resided in Staten Island and is buried in Staten Island's Moravian Cemetery on Richmond Road.
 Smith's large stately home and surrounding plot of land was later purchased by the Actors Fund which turned the home into a retreat for actors with 50 bedrooms and views of Martling Pond.
 In the late 1920s, the retreat was closed and the 20 acres of the estate were eventually acquired and split between the Staten Island Zoological Society for use as a parking lot and by the Saint Peter's Cemetery for expansion of burial sites.

-In 1971 several animals at the zoo died from what later was found to be Lead poisoning.
-A Black Leopard named Mr Leo Pard suffered severe nerve damage due to lead poisoning.
-It was later found that the source of the Lead was from Tetraethyllead an additive in Gasoline.
+In 1971 several animals at the zoo died from what later was found to be lead poisoning.
+A black leopard named Mr Leo Pard suffered severe nerve damage due to lead poisoning.
+It was later found that the source of the lead was from tetraethyllead an additive in gasoline.
 This incident contributed to the phaseout and ban of leaded gasoline in the United States.

+In 2024, the city's Public Design Commission announced plans to install a decorative entrance or the zoo on Clove Road.